 Lori Gogolin, Horticulturist

-Attracting Pollinators to your Garden
+Attracting Pollinators to Your Garden

 Tour the Arlene and Arthur S. Holden Jr. Butterfly Garden to learn all about the best plants, cultural methods and design principals to attract butterflies, hummingbirds and bees to your garden.
-This program is only offered at Holden during the months of June through September and takes place entirely in the garden.
+This program is only offered at the Holden Arboretum during the months of June through September and takes place entirely in the garden.

 Sharon Graper, Director of Academics